zexwu/oifits/README.md

 # oifits

-A minimal Python library for reading OIFITS files with **explicit EXTVER selection semantics**.
+A minimal Python library for reading OIFITS files

 The library is designed for scientific analysis workflows (not pipeline reduction) where the user needs a *self-consistent interferometric dataset* extracted from multi-extension OIFITS files — in particular VLTI/GRAVITY data products.

-This is **not** a general-purpose OIFITS abstraction layer and intentionally avoids heavy object hierarchies, automatic merging, or implicit data association.

-Instead, the core concept is simple:

-> An `OI` object represents one selected interferometric dataset defined by a single `EXTVER`.

 ## Quick Start